 Depending on which route you take, the journey to Las Vegas can be the ultimate Arizona experience and one of the best road trips of your life.

-The 300-mile road trip from Phoenix to Las Vegas can be done in 4 hours 30 minutes.
+The 300-mile road trip from Phoenix to Las Vegas can be done in 4 hours and 30 minutes.
 Alternatively, take the scenic route via the Red Rock Scenic Byway and Sedona, detour to Prescott National Forest or the Grand Canyon, and make a stop at the Hoover Dam.

 It'll take a fair bit of planning to cover everything along the way, so keep reading to learn about the cascade of beautiful stops and landmarks on the way.